 The sandy beaches around the island’s southern end are a great place to relax and wade in the shallows, while its rocky east side is a great place to beachcomb for sea glass, worn tiles, and unusual shells.
 However, what makes Wickets Island especially unique is its unusually high top, set atop 40-foot cliffs.
-The Coalition is currently renovating a staircase up the steep side of the island from just behind the stone pier, which will make it safer for everyone to explore.
+The Coalition is renovated a staircase in Summer 2021 up the steep side of the island from just behind the stone pier, which will make it safer for everyone to explore.
 When the staircase is complete, the restored field at the top of the island will open as a picnic area, where you can take in breathtaking views of Onset Bay and upper Buzzards Bay.

 Habitats & Wildlife